 The Self as Holon

-Hamaguchi’s kanjin is an application of correlative dualism to the formulation of the self.
+Hamaguchi’s kanjin applies correlative dualism to the formulation of the self.
 He suggests that the self is an agent that works with seemingly contradictory principles depending on the context or level of the action.
-It manages this feat because it is composed of two elements: individuum and relatum.
+It manages this feat because it is composed of two inter-connected elements: individuum and relatum.
 Hamaguchi defined these elements as follows: “The ‘individuum,’ as an existent form, is equivalent to an ego or self where an actor-subject (the concerned system itself) attempts to control arbitrarily the territory secured by severing intentionally the concrete and specific relationship with the situations in which it exists.
 It is a completely independent individual system.”

-He contrasted the individuum with the relatum: “The ‘relatum’ is an existent form of actor-subject, the kind of referential ‘holon’ or self-organizing system where the concerned actor-subject takes in the concrete and specific relationship with the situations wherein it exists as a given and unavoidable, and attempts to act by controlling referentially the mutual self-other territory (a situational self).
+He differentiated the individuum from the relatum: “The ‘relatum’ is an existent form of actor-subject, the kind of referential ‘holon’ or self-organizing system where the concerned actor-subject takes in the concrete and specific relationship with the situations wherein it exists as a given and unavoidable, and attempts to act by controlling referentially the mutual self-other territory (a situational self).
 This is a case of the actor-subject system constituted by the human nexus itself.”
 The relatum exists as the commonly held space between the inner self and the outer world.
 Depending on how it is constructed, the relatum may exist on the edge of the self or it may subsume the self.
 It is not totally clear which sort of relatum Hamaguchi was arguing for.

-When we have worked through the various pieces of this puzzle we end up with a bi-polar holon self, a self with an individuus on one side looking inward upon itself as a complete self-organizing system and a relatus looking outward conceptualizing itself as a part conditioned by its role within a greater system.
+When we have worked through the various pieces of this puzzle we end up with a bi-polar holon self.
+This self comprises an individuus looking inward upon itself as a complete self-organizing system and a relatus looking outward conceptualizing itself as a part conditioned by its role within a greater system.
 With the addition of the concept of a holon we have a new model for the self.
 The holon as formulated by Arthur Koestler is neither a whole nor a part, but rather a connector between different levels of a system.
 “Somewhat like Janus, the god in Roman myth with two faces, one looking upward and the other looking downward, a holon can show an image of a complete whole against the subordinate units in the structure of a system, while also showing a dependent ‘part’ submitting to the upper system that includes the system.
 Any given system within the stratified structure tries to maintain a dynamic balance between its whole-ness (self-assertive tendency) and part-ness (integrative tendency).”

 The outer face of the holon functions as kanjin (contextually-constructed person), while the inner face functions as kojin (internally-constructed person).
 While seemingly contradictory, the kanjin and kojin coexist as two sides of one entity to constitute a holon self: a self that is at once social and private; a self that even in its individuality sees itself as integrated into society rather than positioned against it.
 By constructing the person and society as systems interacting on a hierarchy, Hamaguchi presents a workable alternative to the Western formulation of the individual as independent from and resisting society.